The Cold War plane that's still the world's fastest aircraft

 During the Cold War, this plane could fly higher and faster than any other -- and 55 years after its first flight, it still does.

-The Lockheed SR-71, designed in secrecy the late 1950s, was able to cruise near the edge of space and outfly a missile.
+The Lockheed SR-71, designed in secrecy in the late 1950s, was able to cruise near the edge of space and outfly a missile.
 To this day, it holds the records for the highest altitude in horizontal flight and the fastest speed for a non-rocket powered aircraft.

 It was part of a family of spy planes built to venture into enemy territory, without being shot down or even detected, in a time before satellites and drones.